axe-api/docs/docs/learn/database-transactions.md

 :::warning
 Event functions don't work synch with the HTTP request.
 That's why you can not use database transaction in event functions.
 :::

 ## Version-based transactions

-Tou can enable database transactions by handler types by applying the following codes.
+You can enable database transactions by handler types by applying the following codes.

 ::: code-group